dopiaza/slack-exception-logger-bundle/README.md

 ![Alt text](Resources/documentation/exception.png)

-To use, you first need to set up an incoming webhook in Slack - you can do this at https://your_slack_instance.slack.com/services/new/incoming-webhook (replace _your_slack_instance_ with whatever you particular Slack instance is called).
+To use, you first need to set up an incoming webhook in Slack - you can do this at https://your_slack_instance.slack.com/services/new/incoming-webhook (replace _your_slack_instance_ with whatever your particular Slack instance is called).
 Once you've done that, you'll be given a web hook URL - make a note of that, you'll need to add that to your `config.yml` file.

 Install this bundle into your symfony app: